fallwink/LZU-Auto-COVID/README.md

 If you need to switch back to normal ServerChan, please delete the `OPENID` actions secret.

+### Optional: Enterprise Wechat / Dingtalk / Feishu push results

 ### ServerChan Turbo Version

-According to [ServerChan Turbo Version](https://sct.ftqq.com/) tutorial, configuring Enterprise Wechat message pushing on their platform, then after doing the same actions as the tutorial describes in the ServerChan Testing Subscription Version part, you just need to set the `openid` value to `0` so that this way can be functional.
+According to [ServerChan Turbo Version](https://sct.ftqq.com/) tutorial, configuring message pushing on their platform, then after doing the same actions as the tutorial describes in the ServerChan Testing Subscription Version part, you just need to set the `openid` value to `0` so that this way can be functional.

 ### Optional: Telegram push results